sistla-gautam/second-brain/1Projects/Assignment 9/SQL script.md

 ORDER BY periods_per_week DESC;

 -- 14. How many language teachers are there in the school?
+PRINT 'How many language teachers are there in the school?';
 SELECT
     COUNT(DISTINCT ts.staff_id) as language_teachers_count
 FROM TeacherSubject ts